Tennis Scoring Sytem Explained

 Tennis Scoring System Explained

+Tennis scoring is built in layers.
+A rally decides one point.
+Points decide a game.
+Games decide a set.
+Sets decide the match.
 The unique part is that tennis does not count points as 1, 2, 3, and 4.
 Instead, the score moves from love to 15, then 30, then 40.
 If a player wins the next point after 40 and is ahead by at least two points, they win the game.

 The server’s score is always announced first.
 For example, if the server has won two points and the receiver has won one point, the score is 30-15.
 If the receiver has won two points and the server has won one point, the score is 15-30.
+This scoring language may seem unusual, but the logic becomes simple once you understand the order and the two-point rule.

 Tennis Scoring Basics